 Methodology

-CertScore reviews publicly observable website surfaces and browser behavior, retains reproducible evidence, applies deterministic confidence rules, and uses posture-based wording rather than legal conclusions.
+CertScore reviews public website signals and browser behavior, retains reproducible evidence, applies deterministic confidence rules, and surfaces structured findings rather than legal conclusions.

 This page explains what CertScore tests, what “not detected” means, how evidence is retained, how confidence is assigned, and why the product avoids legal certification or legal pass/fail language.